filterpaper/filterpaper.github.io/qmk/userspace.md

 0 directories, 5 files
 ```
-Rebuilding and flashing each keyboard's firmware is as simple as:
+Compiling and flashing the firmware for each keyboard can be perform using `qmk flash` with the JSON file as parameter:
 ```
 qmk flash ~/qmk_firmware/users/newbie/bm40rgb.json
 qmk flash ~/qmk_firmware/users/newbie/crkbd.json
 ```

 # Advance wrapper layout
-Exported key map from the [Configurator](https://config.qmk.fm/) may not be favorable to a power user who prefers editing layouts in `keymap.c` text format.
-Key map wrapper can be adapted to use json file.
+The keymap JSON file that is exported from the Configurator is not always ideal for power users who prefer to edit layouts in text format.
+A keymap "wrapper" can be adapted to use JSON files, which can be more convenient for power users.
-## planck.json
+## planck.json example
-Instead of exporting from the Configurator, create a `planck.json` file with *macro* names that make sense for each layer:
+Instead of exporting a keymap from the Configurator, you can create a `planck.json` file and define the keymap layout and macro names manually:
 ```json
 {
     "author": "",